injectedfusion/hedera-gcs-setup/README.md

 │   └── requirements.yml
 └── server_build.yml
 ```

+### Authenticate and Authorize gcloud to access the object storage bucket with your Google account credentials

 **Step 1)** Will need to generate credentials to call the Google Cloud Storage JSON API from our Hedera Node